Last updated on April 3rd, 2019 at 02:39 pm

 Doctor: this is not a time to socialize, find out how the grand kids are doing, etc. If the exam is taking twenty minutes then everyone will run late and that causes stress throughout the office.
 The purpose of the exam is to diagnose any hard or soft tissue conditions.
 You really only have about one minute, at the most, to socialize.
 If the patient is seeing you regularly they really aren’t going to need any more time than that.
 So be professional, precise, thorough and quick.

 Obviously this is a big topic and could take several thousand words to cover completely.
 What I’ve tried to do here is give a starting point to that is real and doable.
 We’ll be holding The Profitable Hygiene Seminar, a free one-day seminar covering this subject thoroughly, in several major cities around the country over the next few months.
 Check the The Profitable Hygiene Seminar page to see the schedule.
-I also cover more on this in my Art Of Scheduling Productively DVD.
-Contact us to get obtain a copy.
+And as I said earlier, I highly recommend DDS Success.
+If you really want to train your staff to be the best staff they can be and grow your practice, then DDS Success is what you need to do next.